Living on Campus

 While living on campus at Binghamton, you will have access to computer labs, commonly referred to as PODS by students.
 More specifics about labs, printing services, locations and hours of operation can be found at, click here >

-During breaks from classes or when you are on campus at Broome Community College, you will have access to computer labs located throughout that campus too.
+During breaks from classes or when you are on campus at SUNY Broome, you will have access to computer labs located throughout that campus too.
 The campus computer usage includes a print quota each semester.
 Click the following link for additional information More details>

 Binghamton University has an ever-expanding wireless network that is easy to connect to.
 Validation of your computer is required each semester for wired (each dorm is equipped for you to connect via your ethernet cable) and wireless access across campus.
 When you arrive on campus, you will be required to validate your computer, iPhones, gaming consoles and other handheld devices with wireless browser capabilities.
 Get more details about campus wireless services>

-When you are at Broome Community College, you will have access to the "internet only" network that allows you to connect via your personal portable devices.
+When you are at SUNY Broome, you will have access to the "internet only" network that allows you to connect via your personal portable devices.
 Get more details>

 Safety Is Priority